suncoast-devs/handbook/lessons/sql-intro/index.md

 one for each "thing" we are storing.

 For instance, let's imagine we are designing and building a system to manage books for a library.
-We could create a database named `BookCollection` and in that database, there would be one table, called `Books`.
+We could create a database named `Library` and in that database, there would be one table, called `Books`.

 Into this `Books` table, we would design columns that represent the specific data about books we wish to track.
 Each row in the `Books` table would represent